MikhaD/nixos-config/modules/home-manager/tmux/README.md

 | <kbd>Ctrl</kbd> + <kbd>w</kbd> | Detach from the current tmux session |

 ## Custom nix options
+- `autoAttach.enable`: automatically attach to a tmux session called `autoAttach.defaultSessionName` when starting a terminal.
+If no session exists, a new one will be created with the name specified by `autoAttach.defaultSessionName`.
+- `autoAttach.defaultSessionName`: the name of the tmux session to attach to or create (default is the hostname of the machine).
+- `autoAttach.sshOnly`: only auto attach when connecting over SSH (default is false).
+- `motd`: set a custom message to display at the top of new tmux windows.
 - `prefix`: change the prefix key (default is <kbd>Ctrl + B</kbd>).
 - `selection.background`: change the background color of selected text in copy mode (default is "#99CCE6").
 - `selection.color`: change the foreground color of selected text in copy mode (default is "#000").